-Whether they have a pool at home, pass by a lake while walking, or are planning a vacation to the beach, it’s important to know if your Maltese can swim.
+Whether you have a pool at home, pass by a lake while walking your dog, or plan a vacation to the beach, it’s important to know if your Maltese can swim.

 Maltese can swim very well, it is an innate talent with them.
 However, many Maltese do not like swimming, they prefer to stand on the edge of the shore and dip their paws in the water.
 It is also not necessarily good for them as they are prone to joint problems such as rheumatism and arthritis.
 If you let Maltese into the water, the symptoms of these joint ailments can increase.

 Talent-wise, Maltese are pretty good swimmers.
 But they don’t all like it, nor does it really agree with all of them.
 That said, let’s take a closer look at the issue of Maltese and swimming.